cockroachdb/docs/v2.1/managed-sign-up-for-a-cluster.md

 Detail | Description
 -------|------------
-Hosts | The hostnames to use in your connection strings.<br><br>Typically, you'll receive one global hostname to use for the Admin UI and for ad-hoc querying via the CockroachDB SQL client, and one load balancer hostname per region for your client applications.
+Hosts | The hostnames to use in your connection strings.<br><br>Typically, you'll receive one global hostname and a load balancer hostname per region.
+The global hostname will route connections to one of the regional load balancers and so is suitable for ad-hoc querying via the CockroachDB SQL client.
+Applications, on the other hand, should always use the load balancer hostname that is closest to the client.
 Ports | The ports to use for SQL connections and for reaching the [Admin UI](managed-use-the-admin-ui.html), usually `26257` and `8080` respectively.
 User | Your initial user.
 This user has "admin" privilges and can [create databases](learn-cockroachdb-sql.html#create-a-database), [import data](migration-overview.html), and [create and grant privileges to other users](managed-user-management.html).
 Password | The password for your initial user.